kreauniv/comp308/source/dispatch.rst

 objects.
 This is not quite true of languages like C++, although you can bend the language to this mode through some gymnastics.

+.. note:: Method invocation is one implementation of the notion of message passing.

 Asynchronous message passing is yet another implementation of the idea, where the object to which the message is being sent may not act on the message by the time the message sending completes.
 Now, are there languages where this approach is applied?
-Indeed, the Erlang (and its derivative Elixir) language has the notion of "process" which behaves like our objects that can receive and respond to messages asynchronously.
+Indeed, the Erlang (and its syntactic variant "Elixir") language has the notion of "process" which behaves like our objects, which can receive and respond to messages asynchronously.
 Processes in Erlang are very lightweight -- you can create hundreds of thousands or even millions of processes on modern computers without overwhelming the system -- and in some sense are more hard core objects than other languages.
 Is Erlang an esoteric language that nobody uses?
 I'll leave you with the thought that when you send a message though Whatsapp, it is forwarded to your recipient by an Erlang program.
 Yup Whatsapp was for a long time just one big machine running a highly concurrent Erlang program to handle all the message sending.

 Multiple argument dispatch